President Trump Impeached By The House In Historic Rebuke

 The move triggers a trial for Trump in the Senate, expected in January — one in which majority Republicans are likely to permit him to retain his office.

 The vote was 230 to 197 on the first of two articles of impeachment — abuse of power — with one member voting present.
-The House then proceeded to vote next on the second article — obstruction of Congress.
+The House then passed the second article — obstruction of Congress — with a vote of 229 to 198, with one member voting present.

 The House vote follows months of talk by Democrats about impeaching Trump and investigations that deepened profound political division across the country.

-Impeachment discussions accelerated in September after the discovery that the president wanted Ukraine to conduct investigations that could help him in the 2020 election.
+Discussions accelerated in September after the discovery that Trump wanted Ukraine to conduct investigations that could help him in the 2020 election.

-The White House froze some $391 million in military aide for Ukraine for a time this year but ultimately released it; Ukraine's leaders never agreed to launch investigations that Trump wanted into the 2016 election and the family of former Vice President Joe Biden.
+The White House froze some $391 million in military aid for Ukraine for a time this year but ultimately released it; Ukraine's leaders never agreed to launch investigations that Trump wanted into the 2016 election and the family of former Vice President Joe Biden.

-For Trump and Republicans, what they called the absence of any real exchange meant there was no crime.
+Trump and Republicans said what they called the absence of any real exchange meant there was no crime.
 In fact, they have argued, the president was doing his duty to investigate what they called "corruption" in a nation long troubled by it.

 For Democrats, led by House Speaker Nancy Pelosi, Trump was caught red-handed in the middle of a shakedown, conditioning dollars appropriated by Congress and his own official acts — an Oval Office meeting — on political favors.